 It’s important to answer any questions your insurer asks you accurately and honestly when applying.
 If you don’t, it could have a devastating impact on your loved ones, as it can affect whether your insurer is able to pay out a claim on the policy in full.

 What does my life insurance cover?

 Life insurance is designed to help your family cope financially when you pass away.
-It won’t pay out if you suffer an illness or disability and are unable to work and provide for your loved ones – if that’s the product you’re looking for, you could consider critical illness cover.
+If you suffer a serious illness that may have an impact on your finances, you could consider critical illness cover.
 What your life insurance will and won’t cover depends on which insurance company you’re with, so check your policy documents, but the basic principles are the same.